Nishal3/airbnb-warehousing/README.md

 **That wraps things up for the ETL!**

+## Tableau Dashboarding

+Now we start of the dashboarding process.
+Keep in mind to make this work, we need to make our Redshift Serverless Workgroup publicly accessible.

+If we were using Tableau Cloud, we could allow Redshift Serverless to allow access for Tableau Cloud's specific IP adress.
+This would be the best case, and in production this is what we would do.

+In this specific case, we do not have a Tableau Site assigned to us, nor do we have the power to directly make a site ourselves.
+We could contact support to make a site, but that poses some level of uncertainty, so we will just use Tableau Desktop's Redshift connector to connect to Redshift Serverless.
+The only way we can do this without setting things up in Tableau Cloud is to make the Redshift Serverless Workgroup to be public.

+Now that we've got that out of the way, let's get cracking!

+## 7 Setting up a Tableau Dashboard

+## THIS IS UNFINISHED.
+I DO NOT RECCOMEND FOLLOWING FROM HERE ONWARDS

+### 7.1 Configuring Redshift Serverless to be Public

+1. Go to the Redshift Serverless console in AWS
+2. In the left menu, open "Workgroup configuration"
+3. Select the default workgroup's name, it should be a link
+4. Scroll down until you find "Network and security" and click "Edit"
+5. Scroll down a bit, and check "Turn on Publicly accessible"
+6. Hit "Save changes", and there we go

 ## Data and Creative Commons Liscense for Data

 Data used: [Columbus, Ohio, United States 26 December, 2023 from Airbnb][data_link]